 Virtual DataPort server

-Take into account that no global administrator users can only edit their own revisions.
+No global administrator users can only edit their own revisions.
 Moreover, it is not allowed to edit deployed revisions.

 It is not possible to edit the revisions created uploading a VQL file.